gnl00/notes/db/TimescaleDB/TimescaleDB.md

 ### When

 > When new data is added to your database, it is in the form of uncompressed rows.
-Timescale uses a built-in job scheduler to convert this data to the form of compressed columns.
-When you enable compression, the data in your hypertable is compressed chunk by chunk.
+Timescale uses a built-in job scheduler to convert this data to the form of compressed columns. **When you enable compression**, the data in your hypertable is compressed chunk by chunk.

 ### Benefits